BOROUGH OF LINCOLN PARK

 For the purpose of this Article, injury or illness incurred while the employee is working in any Borough authorized activity shall be considered in the line of duty, in keeping with State Law or applicable court decisions.

-Employees subject to this Agreement may be granted a leave of absence according to the applicable Civil Service Rules for the State of New Jersey, revised June 30, 2008.
+Employees subject to this Agreement may be granted a leave of absence according to the applicable Civil Service Rules of the Department of Personnel and the Merit System.

-Three (3) non-cumulative paid personal days shall be granted annually to each member of the bargaining unit.
-Such personal days may be taken on any date approved by the Department Head, with twenty-four (24) hours advanced notice, unless in case of an emergency.
-If such days are not used by January 1 of the following year, they shall be forfeited.
+B. Such personal days may be taken on any date approved by the Department Head, after adequate prior notice.
+If such days are not used by April 1st, of the following year, they shall be forfeited.

 VOLUNTEER FIRE OR FIRST AID SQUAD DUTY